ship123456/text-formatter-pro/docs/PRIVACY.md

 Users can manage stored information by:

 1. Opening Text Formatter Pro.
-2. Accessing menu options where we have
-   recent history also Clear All option down below the application
+2. Open the Recent History menu.
-3. Clearing history or resetting preferences.
+3. Delete individual history items or use **Clear All** to remove stored history.

-Users can also remove extension data through browser settings.

 ## User Data Control